HeatherEisan/configurable-locator/README.md

 ##Selecting Your Configuration

-The configurable-locator repo contains six unique application configurations: Parks Locator for Local Government, Parks Locator for State Government, Water Access Locator, Wildlife Management Access Locator, Events Calendar for Local Government, Event Locator for State Government, Shelter Locator for Local Government and Shelter Locator for State Government.
+The configurable-locator repo contains six unique application configurations: Parks Locator for Local Government, Parks Locator for State Government, Water Access Locator, Wildlife Management Access Locator, Events Calendar for Local Government, Event Locator for State Government, and Shelter Locator for Emergency Management.

 To get the Parks Locator for Local Government configuration rename configParkLocatorLG.js to config.js.